 You will be called or emailed.
 Notices will also be posted at the classroom.

 What should I do if I live in the residence halls and become sick?

-If you live nearby, go home to isolate until 24 hours after symptoms abate.
-If you do not live nearby, isolate in your room until 24 hours after symptoms abate.
+Go back to your student housing and rest.
 Keep as much physical distance between yourself and your roommate(s).
 Obtain a permission slip from the Dean of Students that allows a friend or roommate to use your student ID to purchase meals for you while you are in isolation.
-If you must go out, wear the mask provided.
-ALWAYS remember to wash your hands frequently and use proper respiratory etiquette.
+If you must go out ALWAYS remember to wash your hands frequently and use proper respiratory etiquette.

 What will my professors do if I miss class while I'm sick?

-All faculty are aware of the impact flu may have this season on class attendance.
+All faculty are aware of the impact flu may have on class attendance.
 They have been instructed to be lenient on class absences related to flu and should not require a doctor’s note for missing class.
 Make sure you e-mail your professors if you are going to be missing class so they can make any necessary arrangements with you.

-If you have any questions, please feel free to contact Randy Austin, Director of Student Health Services at 801.832.2239 or via email.
+If you have any questions, please feel free to contact the Nurse Practitioner at 801.832.2239 or via SHS email.